Ironstone Winery in Murphys

-In the Murphy’s area of California, which is becoming a fast growing wine country, one of the most well-known wineries is that of Ironstone.
-The winery is set on a beautiful property, hosts massive concerts and makes well-priced wine.
+In the Murphy’s area of California, which is quickly becoming a legit wine country, one of the most well-known wineries is Ironstone.
+The winery is set on a beautiful property, hosts massive concerts, and makes well-priced wine.
 Here is all the information.

 - Cost: $5 to taste

 - Location: 1894 6 Mile Rd, Murphys, CA 95247

 From the town of Murphys, you will be heading south on 6 Mile Road for about a mile and a half before you see the sign for the winery.
 You can head to the upper parking lot next to the winery, unless it is really busy, then you may have to go to the lower one.

 From the parking lot, the first building you will come to is the tasting room.
 The tasting room is big and inviting with a massive stone fireplace, bar to ceiling mirror, and a dining area.
 The room has lots of windows and uses its natural light well.

 If you are interested in tasting, it was $5 for six tastings when I went, and you could take that off the price of a bottle if you bought one.
 What I was most impressed with was how well priced the wine was.
 The bottles ranged from $10 – $30, which is well priced for a nice winery with good wine.